Quantenradierer/SINner/README.md

 It uses GPT for NPCs description, and midjourney to create images.
 The image generation is a bit of manual labor currently, since there is no actual API.

-The backend is Python based (Flask, SQL Alchemy), while the frontend uses React and Arwes (https://arwes.dev/).
+The backend is Python based (Django), while the frontend uses React and Arwes (https://arwes.dev/).

 # Installation